 - Different database-driven tables in Salesforce add to automation complication, especially with code-based frameworks since simple actions like ticking a checkbox in dynamically created and controlled rows can prove immensely challenging.

 - Automation tools also need to identify the new tabs since, in Salesforce, a new tab is a new frame.
-The automation tool needs to identify the elements under every frame.
+The automation tool needs to identify the elements under frame.
 Scripting the logic in code-based frameworks becomes challenging and needs extremely experienced testers.